Horluck Brewing Co. letterhead - image

 Mr. Horluck said: "My new enterprise will be know as the Germania Brewery, and it will be financed entirely with my own money, to make beer exclusively for hotel dining rooms and high-class restaurants."

-The brewery opened on schedule, on May 13th, as Horluck Malt & Brew instead of the Germania Brewery.
-They were located at the corner of Westlake and Mercer, at 606 Westlake St. N. They soon choice to do business as the Horluck Brewing Co.
+The brewery opened on schedule, on May 13th, as the Horluck Malt & Brew Company instead of the Germania Brewery.
+They were located at the corner of Westlake and Mercer, at 606 Westlake St. N. They soon chose to do business as the Horluck Brewing Co.

 The only brewery in Seattle producing beer immediately after Repeal was the Hemrich Brewing Co. followed directly by the under capitalized Pilsener Brewing Co.
 Consequently, the demand for beer far exceeded the supply.

-On 8 June of '34, the business was incorporated as the Horluck Brewing Company.
-The firms vice president and general manager was Bernard Hochstadter, a native of Munich, Germany, who brought 40 years of brewing experience to the firm.
-Prior to Prohibition, Hochstadter was president of the Everett Brewing Co.
+On 8 June of '33, the business was incorporated as the Horluck Brewing Company with Bernard Hochstadter as vice president and general manager.
+Hochstader was a native of Munich, Germany, who brought 40 years of brewing experience to the firm.
+Prior to Prohibition he was president of the Everett Brewing Co.

-William E. Schick, also of Munich, became the Horluck Brewery's first head brewmaster.
-He gained his brewing experience prior to Prohibition, first with Huth & Scholl's Puget Sound Brewery, then in Loeb's Milwaukee Brewing Co., and finally with Pacific Brewing & Malting.
-Schick replaced the Danish style draught with a Vienna style.
+Whilhelm (William) F. Schick, also of Munich, became the Horluck Brewery's first head brewmaster.
+He gained his brewing experience prior to Prohibition, first with Huth & Scholl's Puget Sound Brewery, then in Loeb's Milwaukee Brewing Co., and finally with Huth & Virges' Pacific Brewing & Malting - both in Tacoma and San Francisco.
+Schick replaced the Danish style draught, first with his own Bavarian style, then he added a Vienna style beer.

 Horluck Draught Beer label, 22 oz.